EpicEric/duper/duper_website/docs/spec.md

 ## Identifiers

-Identifiers are optional type-like annotations that wrap any kind of value, providing semantic meaning or hinting at special handling during parsing/validation.
+Identifiers are type-like annotations that wrap any kind of value, providing semantic meaning or hinting at special handling during parsing/validation.
 Identified values are composed of the identifier name, followed by the value wrapped in parenthesis `(` and `)`.

 The first character must be an ASCII uppercase letter, followed by zero or more ASCII letters, ASCII digits, underscores `_`, and hyphens `-`.
 Sequences of underscores and hyphens are not allowed in the identifier, and identifiers may not start or end with either of them.